-Beyond the gender gap: Presidential politics is a ‘masculinity contest.’
+Beyond the gender gap: Presidential politics is a ‘masculinity contest’

 Both parties are treating gender issues as a zero-sum game, says Mr. Reeves, adding, “I don’t think it’s good in the long run to have a men’s party and a women’s party.
 I think we do have to rise together.”

 A large draw for women to the Harris ticket has been the Democratic position on abortion access and other fertility-related options, says Dr. Meeks.
 Men tend to be more hawkish than women on defense and international relations – and they’re more likely to be threatened by a Harris-Walz ticket that inverts historical gender norms.
-She adds: “You could see any of those levers pushing [men] towards Trump over Harris.”
+She adds, “You could see any of those levers pushing [men] towards Trump over Harris.”

 Changes for men, and the politics of empowerment